 The six most important things you never knew about the Chakras

-Over the past hundred plus years, the concept of the chakras, or subtle energy centers within the body, has seized the Western imagination more than virtually any other teaching from the yoga tradition.
-Yet, as with most other concepts deriving from Sanskrit sources, the West (barring a handful of scholars) has almost totally failed to come to grips with what the chakras meant in their original context and how one is supposed to practice with them.
+Over the past hundred years, the concept of the chakras, or subtle energy centers within the body, has seized the Western imagination more than virtually any other teaching from the Yoga tradition.
+Yet, as with most other concepts deriving from Sanskrit sources, the West (barring a handful of scholars) has almost totally failed to come to grips with what the chakra-concept meant in its original context and how one is supposed to practice with them.
 This post seeks to rectify that situation to some extent.
 If you're short on time, you can skip the contextual comments I'm about to make and go straight to the list of the six fundamental facts about the chakras that modern yogis don't know.
-(See the postscript for a precise definition of 'chakra'.)

-First let me clarify that by 'the West' I mean not only Euro-American culture but also the aspects of modern Indian culture that are informed by the Euro-American culture matrix.
-Since at this point it is nearly impossible to find a form of yoga in India not influenced by Euro-American ideas about it, when I use the term 'Western' I include all the teachings on yoga in India today that exist in the English language.
+(Above I said that the West has so far failed to understand chakras.
+Let me clarify that by ‘the West’ I mean not only Euro-American culture but also the aspects of modern Indian culture that are informed by the Euro-American cultural matrix.
+Since at this point it is nearly impossible to find a form of yoga in India not influenced by Euro-American ideas about it, when I use the term 'Western' I also include most of the teachings on yoga in India today that exist in the English language.)

-Okay, I'll give it to you straight: for the most part, Western yoga understands almost nothing about the chakras that the original creators of the concept thought was important about them.
-If you read a book like Anodea Judith's famous Wheels of Life or other books inspired by it, you are not reading a work of yoga philosophy but of Western occultism, based on three main sources: 1) earlier works of Western occultism that borrow Sanskrit terms without really understanding them (like Theosophist C.W.
-Leadbeater's The Chakras, 1927); 2) John Woodroffe's flawed 1918 translation of a text on the chakras written in Sanskrit in 1577; and 3) 20th-century books by Indian yoga gurus which are themselves based on sources 1) and 2).
-Books on the chakras based on sound comprehension of the original Sanskrit sources exist only in the scholarly world.
+Okay, I'll give it to you straight: for the most part, Western yoga understands almost nothing about the chakras that the original tradition thought was important about them.
+You see, if you read a book like Anodea Judith’s famous Wheels of Life or suchlike, it's important to realize that you are not reading a work of yoga philosophy but of Western occultism, based on three main sources: 1) earlier works of Western occultism that borrow and adapt Sanskrit terms without really understanding them (like Theosophist C.W.
+Leadbeater’s The Chakras, 1927); 2) John Woodroffe’s flawed 1918 translation of a text on the chakras written in Sanskrit in 1577 (see below for more on this); and 3) 20th-century books by Indian yoga gurus which are themselves mostly based on sources 1) and 2).
+Books on the chakras based on sound comprehension of the original Sanskrit sources so far exist only in the academic world.

-'But does that matter?' yogis ask me.
-'I've benefited so much from Anodea Judith's book and others like it, don't take that away from me!'
-I won't and I can't.
-Whatever benefit you've received, from whatever source, is real if you say it is.
-I'm just here to tell you two things: first, that when modern Western authors on the chakras tell you they are presenting ancient teachings, they're lying—but they don't know that they are, because they can't assess the validity of their source materials (since they don't read Sanskrit).
-Second, for those who are interested, I'm here to let you know a little bit about what yogic concepts mean in their original context (because I'm a Sanskrit scholar, and a meditator who happens to prefer the traditional forms).
+‘But does that matter?’ yogis ask me.
+‘I've benefited so much from Anodea Judith’s book and others like it, don't take that away from me!’
+I won’t and I can’t.
+Whatever benefit you’ve received, from whatever source, is real if you say it is.
+I’m just here to tell you two things: first, that when modern Western authors on the chakras imply they are presenting ancient teachings, they’re deceiving you—but they don’t know that they are, because they can’t assess the validity of their own source materials (since they don’t read Sanskrit).
+Second, for those who are interested, I'm here to let you know a little bit about what yogic concepts mean in their original context (because I'm a Sanskrit scholar, and a practitioner who happens to prefer the traditional forms).
 Only you can assess whether that is of any benefit to you.
-I'm not claiming that older is intrinsically better.
-I'm not trying to imply there's no spiritual value to Western occultism.
-I'm just approximating the historical truth in simple English words as best I can.
-So I'll get on with it now: the six fundamental facts about the chakras that modern yogis don't know.
-(Again, please see the p.s. at the bottom for a definition of what a chakra is.)
+I’m not claiming that older is intrinsically better.
+I’m not trying to imply there’s no spiritual value to Western occultism.
+I’m just approximating the historical truth in simple English words as best I can.
+So I’ll get on with it now: the six fundamental facts about the chakras that modern yogis don't know.

 1. There's not just one chakra system in the original tradition, there are many.

 So many!
-The theory of the subtle body and its energy centers called cakras (or padmas, ādhāras, lakṣyas, etc.) comes from the tradition of Tantrik Yoga, which flourished from 600-1300 CE, and is still alive today.
+The theory of the subtle body and its energy centers called cakras (or padmas (lotuses), ādhāras, lakṣyas (focal points), etc.) comes from the tradition of Tantrik Yoga, which flourished from 600-1300 CE, and is still alive today.
 In mature Tantrik Yoga (after the year 900 or so), every one of the many branches of the tradition articulated a different chakra system, and some branches articulated more than one.
-Five-chakra systems, six-chakra systems, seven, nine, ten, fifteen, twenty-one, twenty-eight and more chakras are taught, depending on what text you're looking at.
-The seven- (or, technically, 6 + 1) chakra system that Western yogis know about is just one of many, and it became dominant around the 16th century (see point #4 below).
+Five-chakra systems, six-chakra systems, seven, nine, ten, twelve, twenty-one and more chakras are taught, depending on what text and what lineage you’re looking at.
+The seven- (or, technically, 6 + 1) chakra system that Western yogis know about is just one of many, and it became dominant around the 15th century (see point #4 below).

-Now, I know what you're thinking—'But which system is right?
-How many chakras are there really?'
+Now, I know what you're thinking—‘But which system is right?
+How many chakras are there really?’
 And that brings us to our first major misunderstanding.
-The chakras aren't like organs in the physical body; they aren't fixed facts that we can study like doctors study neural ganglia.
-The energy body is an extraordinarily fluid reality, as we should expect of anything nonphysical and supersensuous.
+The chakras aren't like organs in the physical body; they aren't fixed facts that we can study like doctors study neural ganglia (with which the chakras were confused in the nineteenth century).
+The energy body (sūkshma-sharīra) is an extraordinarily fluid reality, as we should expect of anything nonphysical and supersensuous.
 The energy body can present, experientially speaking, with any number of energy centers, depending on the person and the yogic practice they're performing.

-Having said that, there are a few centers which are found in all systems—specifically, chakras in the lower belly, the heart, and the crown of the head, since these are three places in the body where humans all over the world experience both emotional and spiritual phenomena.
-But apart from those three, there's huge variety in the chakra systems we find in the original literature.
-One is not more 'right' than another, except relative to a specific practice.
+Having said that, there are a few centers which are found in all systems: specifically, in the lower belly or sexual center, in the heart, and in or near the crown of the head, since these are three places in the body where humans all over the world experience both emotional and spiritual phenomena.
+But apart from those three, there’s a huge variety in the chakra systems we find in the original literature.
+One is not more ‘right’ than another, except relative to a specific practice.
 For example, if you're doing a five-element practice, you use a five-chakra system (see point #6 below).
 If you're internalizing the energy of six different deities, you use a six-chakra system.
 Duh, right?
 But this crucial bit of information has not yet reached Western yoga.